th2-net/th2-check1/README.md

 #### cleanup-older-than
 The time before the verification chain (from a task that is complete) will be removed.
-The value will be interpreted as time unit defined in _cleanup-time-unit_ setting. _The default value is 60_
+The value will be interpreted as time unit defined in _cleanup-time-unit_ setting. _The default value is set to 60_

 #### cleanup-time-unit
 The time unit for _cleanup-older-than_ setting.
 The available values are MILLIS, SECONDS, MINUTES, HOURS. _The default value is set to SECONDS_

 #### max-event-batch-content-size
-The max size in bytes of summary events content in a batch defined in _max-event-batch-content-size_ setting. _The default value is 1048576_
+The max size in bytes of summary events content in a batch defined in _max-event-batch-content-size_ setting. _The default value is set to 1048576_

 ## Required pins

 The Check1 component has two types of pin:
-* gRPC server pin to allow other components to connect via `com.exactpro.th2.check1.grpc.Check1Service` class.
+* gRPC server pin: it allows other components to connect via `com.exactpro.th2.check1.grpc.Check1Service` class.
-* MQ pin to listen to parsed messages.
+* MQ pin: it is used for listening to parsed messages.
 You can link several sources with different directions and session alises to it.

 ```yaml
 apiVersion: th2.exactpro.com/v1